amfredfred/ideasoft-node-sale-assignment-01/off-chain-node-sale/README.md

 install dependecies: npm i

+Database Creation
-Tthere is no need to create database server will do that for you if it does not exists, and
+There is no need to create database server will do that for you if it does not exists, and
 # Generate SQL Schema
 typeOrm handles this if synchronize:true : ignore
 ```ts-node -r tsconfig-paths/register ./node_modules/typeorm/cli.js schema:log -d src/data-source.ts```